 New Text Effects and Fonts

+Let’s give a quick guide for using fonts.
 Once you’ve snapped a photo or video, tap on the screen or the Text icon to open the text editor inside Snapchat.
-Immediately, the new text editor becomes apparent.
-Below the typical text entry field are new icons, including “Classic” and “Big Text.”
-We’ll break all of these options down below, but first, it’s worth noting how this interface changes up the traditional way of changing your text.
-Instead of having to tap on the Text icon in the upper-right hand corner to change the size of your font, which was often confusing for new users of the social media app, tapping on Classic and Big Text changes between the two standard options.
+Below the text entry field, you’ll find your list of options, including “Classic” and “Big Text.”
+Tapping on Classic and Big Text changes between the two standard options.
 This also eliminates the need for two dedicated options for flush-left large text and centered large text.
 Instead, all “Big Text” is automatically flush-left, without an option to center the text.
 The good news: you can still resize this text by keeping the text editor open and using two fingers to zoom in and out along the text.

 Those are the only changes to the existing text tool.
 Colors still work the same, with a slider along the left side of the display.
 The real good news comes from the addition of both text effects and—more importantly—text fonts that everyone has been waiting for.
 Selecting a font effect or choice is as easy as sliding your finger along the menu at the top of your keyboard and tapping on the icon that matches the effect you want, so let’s break down the general look and effect of each choice, starring with font effects: